Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 At idle the fan duty cycle is set to `60%`, stated otherwise : this switch is cosplaying as a jet engine. :rocket:

 Obviously this isn't going to fly.

+The first order of business is to make the noise a little more bearable.

 I can reduce the fan's pwm by overwriting the contents of `/sys/class/thermal/manual_pwm`.
 This value is bounds within the `[0;255]` range.